 The crew completed sewer inspections for the Norberg development main line; repaired a water service in the 3000 block of Heath Court; repaired a water service in the 1200 block of Eleanor Court; cleaned up storm debris from various sites; participated in various trainings; and performed other maintenance activities.

 Parks, Buildings and Grounds:

-The crew cleaned up various parks and facilities after the rain events; completed the annual fire extinguisher inspection and testing for all buildings and vehicles; repaired the fence at the Public Works facility; working with Cedar Creek, chipped trails in Farrell’s Marsh and performed other buildings and grounds maintenance activities.
+The crew cleaned up various parks and facilities after the rain and wind events; attended various trainings; and performed other buildings and grounds maintenance activities.

 Friends of the Steilacoom Library Speaker Series:

 The Friends of the Steilacoom Library and the Steilacoom Historical Museum are partnering to bring back the historical speaker series.
 All events are at 3 PM at the Museum.

 March 13: Karen Haas, Pioneer Memories, Future Dreams: Ezra Jane Meeker.